 Total TimePrep: 35 min.
 Cook: 25 min.

 - 1 package (14.1 ounces) refrigerated pie crust

 - 1 cup (4 ounces) frozen peas, thawed

 - 1/4 teaspoon salt

 - 2 cups vegetable broth

 - Preheat oven to 400°.
-Unroll one pastry sheet into a 9-in. pie plate; trim even with rim.
-Line unpricked pastry with parchment paper.
+Unroll 1 crust into a 9-in. pie plate; trim even with rim.
+Line unpricked crust with parchment.
 Fill with pie weights or dried beans.
 Bake on a lower oven rack until edges are light golden brown, 15-20 minutes.
-Remove parchment paper and weights; bake until bottom is golden brown, 3-6 minutes longer.
+Remove parchment and weights; bake until bottom is golden brown, 3-6 minutes longer.
 Cool on a wire rack.

 - Spoon vegetable filling over bottom crust.
-Unroll remaining pastry; place over filling.
+Unroll remaining crust; place over filling.
 Trim; cut slits in top.